Katie Schenk - October 24, 2019

 Generally speaking, if English isn’t your mother tongue, you haven’t completed your undergrad in English, or you live in a country where English is not an official language, you’re going to have to take one test or another.
 (Alternatively, you may be able to apply for an exemption.)

-There are plenty of different English tests available, and every school has their preferences and minimum score requirements, so you need to do your research before you begin intensively studying for the wrong exam or with a target score that won’t enable you to apply to your top programmes.
+Various English tests are available, and every school has their preferences and minimum score requirements, so you need to do your research before you begin intensively studying for the wrong exam or with a target score that won’t enable you to apply to your top programmes.

 For many (but, again, not all), that means the TOEFL exam: the Test of English as a Foreign Language as proctored by ETS.